worldline/angular-training/docs/src/rxjs/README.md

 For the moment we've seen how to subscribe to Observables.
 To avoid memory leaks with long-lived Observables, you should unsubscribe from them.

 Let's reuse our previous routing example to illustrate how memory leaks can happen.
 An interval Observable is created in the ngOnInit method of the book details component.
 **Navigate to the details of a book and watch the console.
 Then leave the page and come back.
-What happens in the console?What does it mean?**
+What happens in the console?
+What does it mean?**

 <iframe height='500' width='100%' src="https://stackblitz.com/edit/angular-why-unubscribe?ctl=1&embed=1&file=src/app/book-details/book-details.component.ts&hideExplorer=1&hideNavigation=1"></iframe>

 When should you unsubscribe?
 If you have no certainty the `Observable` will complete or error out, you should manually unsubscribe from it.
 The `HttpClient` always completes the Observable it returns after having received a response.
 So, theorically, if you only encounter Observables from the `HttpClient`, you do not have to take care of unsubscribing.
 In other cases, **be safe and unsubscribe**.

 How to unsubscribe?
-There are two ways, the second one is easier to maintain when your code base grows so it is the one you should favour using:
+There are two ways:
 - The `subscribe` method returns a `Subscription` object that can be disposed of by calling the unsubscribe method on it when desired, usually when the component it lives in is destroyed.
 - Using the `takeUntil` operator ([marble](https://rxmarbles.com/#takeUntil) / [documentation](https://v6.rxjs.dev/api/operators/takeUntil)) and a [`Subject`](https://v6.rxjs.dev/guide/subject) which is a special kind of `Obversable` on which it is possible to call the next(), error() and complete() methods.

+The second way is easier to maintain when your code base grows so it is the one you should favour using.

 Let's fix the memory leak of the previous example.
 To demonstrate both techniques, the interval Observable has been added to the author details component as well: